SYMS: Summer Youth Music School

 Registering and Paying for SYMS

-Online Registration Instructions: For the best outcome, please fully review this section before enrolling.
+Online Registration Instructions: For the best outcome, please review the instructions before enrolling.
 Registration for SYMS is completed via the UNH Youth Programs website.

 Full information can be found on the UNH Youth Program Online Registration Instructions.